 - Shu Yang: A biomaterials engineer at the University of Pennsylvania who has researched materials that could mimic wall-crawling.

-- Rod Crawford: An arachnologist and curator at the Burke Museum who provides expert analysis on real spider abilities.
+- Rod Crawford: An arachnologist and curator at the Burke Museum who offers expert analysis on real spider abilities.

-- Nade Abazova & Johanna Bischof: EMBL PhD students who have broken down the genetics and cell biology behind Spider-Man’s powers.
+- Nade Abazova & Johanna Bischof: EMBL researchers who have broken down the genetics and cell biology behind Spider-Man’s powers.

-Caption: A look at the real-life anatomy of a spider.
+Caption: A look at the real-life anatomy of a spider, including the spinnerets that produce silk.
 Source: The Australian Museum

 Spider-Man is a character with a rich history across multiple media.
 Here’s where you can find him:

-- Comics: You can read Spider-Man’s latest adventures in the ongoing The Amazing Spider-Man series from Marvel Comics, available at comic book shops and digital platforms like Marvel Unlimited.
+- Comics: Read Spider-Man’s latest adventures in the ongoing The Amazing Spider-Man series from Marvel Comics, available at comic shops and on digital platforms like Marvel Unlimited.

-- Films: The latest cinematic appearance is in the Marvel Cinematic Universe, with his most recent solo film being Spider-Man: No Way Home.
-The animated Spider-Verse films also offer a unique take on the character.
+- Films: His most recent solo outing in the Marvel Cinematic Universe is Spider-Man: No Way Home, with a new MCU film on the way.
+The animated Spider-Verse films offer a distinctive, multiverse-spanning take on the character.

-- TV Shows: Numerous animated series exist, from the classic 1960s show to the more recent Spectacular Spider-Man and Ultimate Spider-Man.
+- TV Shows: Numerous animated series exist, from the classic 1960s show to The Spectacular Spider-Man, Ultimate Spider-Man, and Disney+’s Your Friendly Neighborhood Spider-Man.

 Bigger Context

-Spider-Man isn’t just a popular superhero; he’s a cultural icon whose stories often explore themes of responsibility, sacrifice, and the challenges of growing up.
-His powers, while fantastical, are rooted in the natural world, making him a unique bridge between science fiction and science fact.
-This connection has made him a popular subject for scientific analysis, allowing experts to engage the public in conversations about biology, physics, and engineering.
+Spider-Man isn’t just a popular superhero; he’s a cultural icon whose stories explore responsibility, sacrifice, and the messy work of growing up.
+His powers, while fantastical, are rooted enough in the natural world to make him a unique bridge between science fiction and science fact.
+That connection has made him a favorite subject for scientific analysis, letting experts use a beloved character to engage the public in real conversations about biology, physics, and engineering.

 From a publishing perspective, Spider-Man remains one of Marvel’s most valuable properties.
-His evergreen status means that his comics, merchandise, and film adaptations consistently perform well, making him a cornerstone of the Marvel brand.
-The scientific accuracy (or lack thereof) of his powers only adds to his appeal, sparking curiosity and debate among fans of all ages.
+His evergreen status means his comics, merchandise, and film adaptations consistently perform, making him a cornerstone of the Marvel brand.
+The scientific accuracy—or lack thereof—of his powers only adds to his appeal, sparking curiosity and debate among fans of every age.
+If you enjoy powers grounded in real forces, you may also like our guide to the best electricity superheroes.

 Q: Could a person really get superpowers from a spider bite?

-A: No. According to geneticists, while it’s theoretically possible to transfer genes via a virus (a process called transduction), the spider’s venom would have to rewrite the DNA in every single cell of the body, which would need to happen at the embryonic stage.
-Even then, the result would likely be a very hairy person, not a superhero.
+A: No. Geneticists explain that while it is theoretically possible to transfer genes using a virus (a process called transduction), the venom would have to rewrite the DNA in every single cell of the body, which realistically could only happen at the embryonic stage.
+Even then, the likely result would be a very hairy person—not a superhero.

-Q: Is spider silk really as strong as they show in the movies?
+Q: Is spider silk really as strong as the movies show?

 A: Yes, and then some.
-Spider silk is the strongest known natural fiber, tougher than steel and more elastic than nylon.
-Scientists have calculated that a single strand of spider silk could easily support a human, and a web could certainly handle the weight of a bus, as shown in the films.
+Spider silk is the strongest known natural fiber, tougher than steel by weight and more elastic than nylon.
+Scientists have calculated that a single strand could support a human, and a web could plausibly handle the weight of a bus—making web-slinging Spider-Man’s most scientifically defensible power.

 Q: What about his spider-sense?
 Is that a real spider ability?

-A: This is pure science fiction.
-While spiders have incredibly sensitive hairs that can detect minute vibrations in the air and on their webs, they do not possess any form of precognition or a sixth sense that warns them of danger.
+A: The precognition is pure science fiction.
+Real spiders have incredibly sensitive hairs and slit sensilla that detect minute vibrations in the air and on their webs, but they possess no ability to foresee future events or receive a danger warning before something happens.